sfu-cmpt340/XRAY_CLASSIFIER/README.md

 ### What to find where

-Explain briefly what files are found where
+What files are found where

 ```bash
 repository/